 …Wait a minute, you’re Donald Trump, aren’t you!
 How did you get in here?

-Saying “don’t follow your passion” is like giving a death of a thousand cuts where the words don’t kill you right away, but rather they take their time and root and fester in your mind, until you wake up one morning and notice the fire is gone, and you look in the bathroom mirror, and you notice you resemble a human husk made of toenails, cobwebs and failure.
+Saying “don’t follow your passion” is like giving a death of a thousand cuts where the words don’t kill you right away, but rather they take their time and root and fester in your mind, until you wake up one morning and notice the fire is gone, and you look in the bathroom mirror, and you notice you resemble a human husk made of toenails, cobwebs, and failure.
 Uninspired, drained of will, and waiting for your last breath to leave your body.
 Say, “be flexible.”
 Say, “see the world.”
 Say, “keep an open mind, you never know what might fall in.”
 Not following your passion sounds an awful lot like “just give up.”

 I don’t feel like giving up.

 My calling, if that’s what I’m calling it, isn’t even mine.
 I didn’t make it or give birth to it, I just scraped off the masking tape name tag of someone else it belonged to, and added my own.
 And as I hold it in my hand, I can feel the warmth of every hand that loved and nurtured it in their own way, and that gives me hope.
 What I do now is barely a shadow of what I once did, and that’s okay.
-In my experience, the world needs more storytellers and less lawyers.
+In my experience, the world needs more storytellers and fewer lawyers.
 I’m happy with what I do now.
 In the future, who knows?

 Whatever it is…